-(B) The outdoor, indoor or mixed light cultivation of medical cannabis shall not subject residents of neighboring legal parcels who are of normal sensitivity to objectionable odors.
+- (B) The outdoor, indoor or mixed light cultivation of medical cannabis shall not subject residents of neighboring legal parcels who are of normal sensitivity to objectionable odors. - (C) The use of light assistance for the indoor or mixed light cultivation of medical cannabis shall not exceed a maximum of six hundred (600) watts of lighting capacity per one hundred (100) square feet of growing area. - (D) All lights used for the "mixed light" cultivation of medical cannabis shall be shielded and downcast or otherwise positioned in a manner that will not shine light or allow light glare to exceed the boundaries of the legal parcel upon which they are placed. - (E) All activities associated with the cultivation of medical cannabis shall not exceed the noise level standards as set forth in the County General Plan Policies DE100, 101 and 103.

-- (C) The use of light assistance for the indoor or mixed light cultivation of medical cannabis shall not exceed a maximum of 35 watts of lighting capacity per one square foot of growing area.
-The indoor or mixed-light cultivation of medical cannabis shall rely on the electrical grid or some form of alternative energy source for production. he indoor or mixed-light cultivation of medical cannabis shall not rely on a generator as a primary source of power.). - (D) All lights used for the "mixed light" cultivation of medical cannabis shall be shielded and downcast or otherwise positioned in a manner that will not shine light or allow light glare to exceed the boundaries of the legal parcel upon which they are placed. - (E) All activities associated with the cultivation of medical cannabis shall not exceed the noise level standards as set forth in the County General Plan Policies DE100, 101 and 103. - (F) All cultivation of medical cannabis shall not utilize water that has been or is illegally diverted from any spring, wetland, stream, creek, or river. - (G) The activities associated with the cultivation of medical cannabis shall not create erosion or result in contaminated runoff into any stream, creek, river or body of water. - (H) All medical cannabis grown in Mendocino County (excluding indoor growing) must be within a secure, wildlife exclusionary fence of at least six (6) feet in height that fully encloses the immediate garden area.
+- (F) All cultivation of medical cannabis shall not utilize water that has been or is illegally diverted from any stream, creek, or river. - (G) The activities associated with the cultivation of medical cannabis shall not create erosion or result in contaminated runoff into any stream, creek, river or body of water. - (H) All medical cannabis grown in Mendocino County (excluding indoor growing) must be within a secure, wildlife exclusionary fence of at least six (6) feet in height that fully encloses the immediate garden area.
 The fence must include a lockable gate that is locked at all times when a qualified patient or caregiver is not in the immediate area.
 Said fence shall not violate any other ordinance, code section or provision of law regarding height and location restrictions and shall not be constructed or covered with plastic or cloth except shade cloth may be used on the inside of the fence. - (I) All buildings where medical cannabis is cultivated or stored shall be properly secured to prevent unauthorized entry. - (J) Cultivation of medical cannabis by qualified patients or by primary caregivers shall be subject to the restrictions of Mendocino County Code Chapter 20.242.